Maybe you filed for divorce. Maybe your spouse filed. Not much has happened in the legal proceedings. Then, a dismissal hearing notice arrives.

 Generally, if one of the spouses wants to get divorced, the courts will order it.
 A spouse may deny that a marriage is irretrievably broken – but if one of the parties wants to end the marriage, the court will generally move forward.
 However, that spouse cannot just file the divorce petition and do nothing else.
 The court may dismiss the case for lack of progress.

 The party seeking the divorce must comply with legal procedure requirements.
 The other spouse has the option to default and avoid participating in the process completely.
 This is not recommended because a default judgment is likely to be extremely unfavorable to that spouse.

 The defendant spouse may file a counterclaim for divorce, contest the issues and exercise their rights under the law.
 If neither party participates in the case and it is not making progress, the court may schedule the case for dismissal.
 The parties can also stipulate to dismiss the case.
 If the case is dismissed and you want to file again later on, you must start completely over, including starting over on any waiting periods that apply.

 How can an attorney help with a dismissal notice?

 If you receive a notice for a dismissal hearing in a divorce case, our attorneys can help you understand your rights and options.
 Let us help you evaluate the situation and your personal wishes to determine how you want to respond.
 A dismissal hearing is one part of a divorce case, and we can help you look at the entire picture and determine what’s best.
-Contact our Missouri divorce lawyers today to talk about your case.
+Contact our Missouri divorce lawyers at Aramjoo Law Firm today to talk about your case.